 The funny current has been described also in a variety of neuronal preparations, where it is dubbed Ih current.
 The role of Ih in neurons is based on its ability to generate a depolarization following either membrane hyperpolarization, or a receptor- mediated modification of intracellular cAMP.
 Thus, Ih can contribute to control of resting potential and modulation of excitability, as well as to firing discharge.
-Excellent review work highlights the many functional roles of f/h channels in health and disease in neuronal as well as in cardiac cells (Robinson & Siegelbaum, 2003; DiFrancesco & DiFrancesco, 2015; Rivolta et al 2020; DiFrancesco et al 2019; Combe & Gasparini, 2021; Porro et al 2021).
+Dedicated review literature highlights the many functional roles of f/h channels in health and disease in neuronal as well as in cardiac cells (Robinson & Siegelbaum, 2003; DiFrancesco & DiFrancesco, 2015; Rivolta et al 2020; DiFrancesco et al 2019; Combe & Gasparini, 2021; Porro et al 2021).

 Genetics of pacemaker channel diseases